Ana Lupaș

+1964–2008 (1964–74/76; 1980–5; 1985–2008)".
+Her work "Coats to Borrow (1989) was purchased in 2022 by the Stedelijk Museum in Amsterdam (curated by Leontine Coelewij), which hosted a temporary exhibition of her work in 2024, a collaborative project with the Kunstmuseum Liechtenstein.
+The two museums are working to develop a catalogue of her entire career.

-As early as the 1960s, Lupaș became interested in the expressive power of textiles and the relationship between object and body covering.
+As early as the 1960s, Lupaș became interested in the expressive power of textiles, and the relationship between object and body covering.
 Near the end of the decade, Lupaș began working on two specific pieces that would capture this idea.
 She began working on the series Identity Shirts in 1969.
 This series used "pieces of cloth...overwritten like palimpsests with the sewing machine, with pens, with ink, and even with blood."
 She is also well known for Humid Installation (1970), which affirmed her interest in depicting her native Romania's farming culture.
 She currently lives in Cluj-Napoca.